Greg Knight

-The Right Honourable Sir Gregory Knight (born 4 April 1949) is a British politician, author and musician.
-He has served as the Conservative MP for East Yorkshire since 2001, having previously served as the MP for Derby North from 1983 to 1997.
-He served as a minister in the governments of Margaret Thatcher, John Major and David Cameron.
+Sir Gregory Knight (born 4 April 1949) is a British politician, author and musician.
+He served as the Conservative MP for East Yorkshire from 2001 to 2024, having previously served as the MP for Derby North from 1983 to 1997.
+He also served as a minister in the governments of Margaret Thatcher, John Major and David Cameron.

 Education and professional life

 Born in Blaby, Leicestershire, Knight was educated at Alderman Newton's Grammar School, Leicester, and the College of Law Guildford, qualifying as a solicitor in 1973.

 Political career

 Knight served as a Leicester City Councillor for Castle Ward and Leicestershire County Councillor for Evington Division from 1976 to 1981.

 He was MP for Derby North from 1983 until the 1997 election, when he lost his seat.
 He returned to the House of Commons in 2001 after successfully contesting the East Yorkshire seat.

 As a backbencher, in the 1980s, he succeeded in amending licensing law in England and Wales by doubling 'drinking up time' on licensed premises from ten to twenty minutes, a concession that was welcomed by the industry and drinkers alike.
 However the 2003 Licensing Act ended standard permitted hours and provides for an unspecified drinking up time determined by the licensee's discretion.

 He is in favour of bringing back capital punishment and spoke out against the apartheid government of South Africa during the 1980s.

 He was deputy Chief Whip under John Major between 1993 and 1996 and Minister of State for Industry at the Department of Trade and Industry from 1996 until the Conservative defeat at the 1997 election.
 He was made a Privy Councillor in 1995, entitling him to the style "Right Honourable".

 He served under Michael Howard as a shadow minister for Environment and Transport until 2005.
 In the 2005–10 Parliament, he was chairman of the House of Commons Procedure Committee and on four other House of Commons select committees: the Liaison Committee, Administration Committee, the Committee on Modernisation of the House and the Standards and Privileges Committee.
 He was re-elected unopposed to the chair of the Procedure Committee in 2010.

 In 2009, The Daily Telegraph reported that Knight had claimed £2,600 in expenses for "driveway repairs" at his constituency home, though Knight stated that his cars were kept separately and paid for out of his own pocket.